 A little support goes a long way.

 Every writer struggles, but you don’t have to struggle alone.
-Working with a book coach can help you get past blocks, be more productive, and proceed with confidence.
+Working with a creative writing coach can help you get past blocks, be more productive, and proceed with confidence.
 Many writers who stop writing aren’t acutely aware of why they stopped.
-A writing coach can help you discover the reason and help you move forward.
+A book coach can help you discover the reason and help you move forward.

 - Start writing again

 - Learn which tools of the craft you’re missing such as structure, elements of scene writing, character arc/development, etc.

 - Conquer creative blocks